syncrosim/pysyncrosim/docs/quickstart.rst

     Columns: [index, Name, Description, Version, Extends]
     Index: []

 Currently we do not have any packages installed!
-To see which packages are available from the SyncroSim package server, you can use the `installed = False` argument in the `package()` method.
+To see which packages are available from the SyncroSim package server, you can use the ``installed = False`` argument in the :meth:`~pysyncrosim.session.Session.packages()` method.

 .. code-block:: pycon